-If someone says they’re taking PrEP there is no way (unlike when condoms are used) for their sexual partner to verify its use, or to know if it has been taken correctly.
-So it's important to respect other people’s decisions; if sexual partners prefer to use a condom then that's their right.
+If someone says they’re taking PrEP, there is no way for their sexual partner to verify its use, or to know if it has been taken correctly (unlike when condoms are used).
+So it's important to respect other people’s decisions; if sexual partners prefer to use condoms, then that's their right.

 A huge part of ending HIV in Aotearoa is making a choice about what prevention tools work for you and taking actions to protect yourself and others.
 No one should be forcing you to use a tool that you haven't chosen - it's important to own your own sexual health rather than relying on other's choices.